-Other than having major implications for the sequel’s story, Atreus coming to the realization that he’s half-god half-giant can have a drastic effect on GOW 2’s gameplay.
+Other than having major implications for the sequel’s story, the event of Atreus realizing that he’s half-god half-giant can have a drastic effect on GOW 2’s gameplay.
 We can expect a much older, battle-tested Atreus to develop new abilities which fall in line with his new moniker, the god of mischief.
 Loki is rumored to have the ability to shape-shift and can disguise himself as any person or animal.
-It would be interesting to see Sony Santa Monica explore this as a gameplay mechanic or at least make Atreus more self-sufficient.
+It would be intriguing to see Sony Santa Monica explore this as a gameplay mechanic or at least make Atreus more self-sufficient.

 What we want to see

-Here is a list of features we’ve got our fingers crossed will end up being included with the sequel as well as some obvious improvements based on the PS5’s next-gen hardware:
+Here is a list of features we’ve got our fingers crossed will end up being included in the sequel as well as some obvious enhancements based on the PS5’s next-gen hardware: